NeVeSpl/NTypewriter/Documentation/Configuration.md

 - no external dependencies are allowed
 - the file will be compiled with **.net Standard 2.0** regardless of the project settings in which it is placed

-Sample file with custom function and all necessary boilerplate code:
+Sample file (*.nt.cs) with custom function and all necessary boilerplate code:

 ```csharp
 using System;